Atomic-Germ/SNES-IDE/README.md

 ## What Is SNES-IDE?

 SNES-IDE is an open-source, cross-platform Integrated Development Environment (IDE) designed for creating SNES games using [pvsneslib](https://github.com/alekmaul/pvsneslib).
-It works natively on Windows and is fully supported on Linux via Wine, with scripts and automation for both platforms.
+It works natively on Windows, macOS, and Linux with dedicated installers and native toolchains for each platform.

 - **Languages:** C (main) and some assembly (65816 and spc700).
 - **Compilers:** [816-tcc](https://github.com/alekmaul/tcc) and [wla-dx](https://github.com/vhelin/wla-dx) from pvsneslib.
 - **Main Library:** [pvsneslib](https://github.com/alekmaul/pvsneslib) version 4.3.
 - **Emulator:** [bsnes](https://github.com/bsnes-emu/bsnes) for testing.
-- **Cross-platform:** Native on Windows, works on Linux (via Wine) with dedicated scripts.
+- **Cross-platform:** Native on Windows, macOS, and Linux
 - **Build from Source:** Full support for building all tools and the IDE itself from source.

 ## Why Choose SNES-IDE?

-- **Cross-Platform:** Develop on Windows or Linux (via Wine).
+- **Cross-Platform:** Develop on Windows, macOS, or Linux.
 - **All-in-One:** Integrated toolchain, asset converters, and project templates.
 - **Easy Start:** One-click project creation and build scripts.
 - **Open Source:** Free, extensible, and community-driven.